-Ashok Malla Professor, Department of Psychiatry, McGill University
+Ashok Malla, Professor Emeritus, Department of Psychiatry, McGill University

-Ashok Malla is a Professor of Psychiatry, McGill University and a Tier-1 Canada Research Chair in Early Psychosis and Early Intervention in Youth Mental Health.
-He is an international leader in research in schizophrenia and other psychoses and early intervention.
+Ashok Malla is Professor Emeritus (Psychiatry), McGill University.
+He held a Tier-1 Canada Research Chair in Early Psychosis and Early Intervention in Youth Mental Health from 2003 until his retirement in Nov 2020.
+He has been an international leader in research in psychosis and early intervention.
 He has made enormous contributions to our understanding of and interventions in improving outcome in serious mental disorders, especially at onset in youth.
-His work has had substantial impact nationally and internationally on health policies on early intervention in psychoses and service transformation in youth mental health.
-Currently he leads a \$25M national project on youth mental health, ACCESS Open-Minds.
+His work has had substantial impact nationally and internationally on health policies on early intervention in psychoses and youth mental health.
+Recently (2014-2020) he led a \$25M national SPOR project on youth mental health, ACCESS Open-Minds, which has helped shape transformation of YMH services in Canada and elsewhere.

-Deborah Marshall Professor and Arthur J.E.
+Deborah Marshall, Professor and Arthur J.E.
 Child Chair in Rheumatology Research, University of Calgary